AJarombek/global-aws-infrastructure/secrets-manager/github/README.md

 ### Overview

-Module for global secrets stored in AWS Secrets Manager.
+Module for a GitHub secret stored in AWS Secrets Manager.

 ```bash
 # Create Infrastructure